In this article

 Frequently Asked Questions

-A South Carolina resident annual freshwater fishing license is $10 and a saltwater license is also $10.
-The combined freshwater + saltwater is $17.
-Nonresidents pay $35 for either annual license from SCDNR.
+A South Carolina resident annual freshwater fishing license is $10 and a resident saltwater license is $15.
+Nonresidents pay $35 for the annual freshwater license and $75 for annual saltwater.
+SCDNR sells no combined fresh-plus-salt license.

 South Carolina Free Fishing Day is Saturday, July 4, 2026.
 No license is required for any public fresh or salt water that day.
 All bag limits, size limits, and gear rules still apply.